 You, like other not-for-profit majors, are eager to effect change in the world, and understand that this is not possible without rigorous professional training.
 You may decide supplement this major with a minor or double-major in another field in order to tailor your preparation to a particular area of interest.

-Dr. Darlene Xiomara Rodriguez is the Director of the Not-for-Profit Management Program.
-She is a teacher, researcher, consultant and public servant in the area of nonprofit management and leadership.
-If you would like to learn more about her visit the Featured Faculty tab.
+John Berg is the Director of the Not-for-Profit Management Program.
+He is a teacher, researcher, consultant and public servant in the area of nonprofit management and arts management.
+He can be contacted by emailing him at email@example.com or by phone at 336-255-2137.

 Our first three graduates of the NFPM Program (Class of 2007) have found employment in the following areas.
 Since then our graduates have had a wide variety of employment options, many of whom have found employmentprior to graduation or have continued into graduate school.